 I have been involved in a number of activities, including conference organization and outreach.
-Below are descriptions of some of the things I am doing, and have recently been involved with.
+Below are descriptions of some of the things I am doing, and have recently done.

 The Early Career Section of The Notices:

 I am an associate editor in charge of the new Early Career Section of the AMS Notices, which will appear for the first time in January 2019.
-Our goal is to cover aspects of the profession having to do with professional development.
-The idea is to give people the advice they might not get if they aren’t at a place where people are paying attention to them.
+We will cover aspects of the profession having to do with professional development, with advice to early career people, and those who mentor them.